Qijie-Sun/SkiStays/README.md

 The primary way users interact with the application is through evaluating a series of ski resorts recommended by the system.
 Users can first search for ski resorts near a certain location.
 They can then use filters so the algorithm refines the recommendations based on their preferences.
-For each recommended ski resort, users can indicate whether they are not interested, somewhat interested, or very interested/planning to visit.
-Additionally, the application allows multiple user’s interaction by enabling users to create a ski group to share their desired ski resort, hotel or Airbnb.
+For each ski resort, users can also favorite it and their preferred lodging option(s).
+Additionally, the application allows multi-user interaction by enabling users to create a ski group to share their desired ski resort, hotel or Airbnb.

+## Requirements
+- Python 3.10+

 ## Potential Updates
 - Google Maps API integration to show locations and distances